jakubkacorzyk/CurrencyAPI/README.md

 # CurrencyAPI

-Simple API created as a coding task.
+Simple API created as a coding task in .Net 5